Skip to main content

 Expertise and public engagement

 Fan maintains an active relationship with the media and the larger community.
-Fan was Film Consultant of Chinese Visual Festival (London) from 2013–2021, and he was Head Mentor of the Youth Jury and Critics Programme of the Singapore International Film Festival in 2016 and 2018.
-He has also introduced/recommended films, conducted Q&A’s, or participated in roundtables at the BFI, the London East Asian Film Festival, International Film Festival Rotterdam, the Asian Film Awards Academy, Le Giornate del Cinema Muto (Pordenone), and Edinburgh International Film Festival.
-He was also a member of the Network of European Film Festivals on Asian Cinemas.
+Fan is an independent film festival consultant.
+He served as Film Consultant of Chinese Visual Festival (London) from 2013–2021, and he was Head Mentor of the Youth Jury and Critics Programme of the Singapore International Film Festival in 2016 and 2018.
+He has also introduced/recommended films, conducted Q&A’s, or participated in roundtables at the BFI, the London East Asian Film Festival, International Film Festival Rotterdam, Five Flavours Film Festival, Le Giornate del Cinema Muto (Pordenone), and Edinburgh International Film Festival, the Asian Film Awards Academy, Imagine, Electric Shadow, and the Harvard Film Archive.

-Fan often gives both academic and public lectures and seminars.
+Fan often gives both academic and public lectures and seminars in the UK, Europe, North America, and Asia.
 He also gave interviews at FACULTI and the BBC.

 Teaching